CamooCodee/PackedNetworking/README.md

 ```
 NetworkingLogs.Set(NetworkingLogs.NoLog, NetworkingLogs.NoLog, NetworkingLogs.NoLog);
 ```
 Here the name of the parameter doesn't matter since you are setting all log types.
 The order of parameters is: `info`, `warning`, `error`.
-You **cannot** disable the fatal log messages.
+You **cannot** disable/change the fatal log messages.